 M.Sc.
 Economics (University of Copenhagen), MBA (Melbourne Business School).
-Ph.D. fellow at Copenhagen Business School (CBS) in the field of control, growth, and creativity.
+Ph.D. from Copenhagen Business School (CBS) in the field of control, growth, and creativity.
+Assistant Professor at the Copenhagen Business School.
+Lecturer at University of Copenhagen.
 Previous employment: A.P.
-Moller - Maersk (controller / manager), Entrepreneur, ReD Associates (Consultant / Finance Manager), Lecturer at University of Copenhagen and Copenhagen Business School.
+Moller - Maersk (controller / manager), Entrepreneur, ReD Associates (Consultant / Finance Manager).
 With DIS since 2013.

-Master (International Business, Aarhus University, 2006), credits from Vienna University of Economics and University of California, Los Angeles.
+M.a.
+(International Business, Aarhus University, 2006), credits from Vienna University of Economics and University of California, Los Angeles.
 Danish born globalist, who has studied, lived and worked abroad for more than 7 years.
-Previous: Senior Export Advisor to the Danish Ministry of Foreign Affairs and Customer Service Executive at British Airways covering the entire European market.
-Co-founder of the Youth Goodwilll Ambassador Corps.
-Currently Head of Department, Talent Attraction at Copenhagen Capacity.
+Previous: Senior Export Advisor to the Danish Ministry of Foreign Affairs, Teamleader and Head of Innovation & Business Development at Copenhagen Capacity, Managing Director Creamfinance Denmark.
+Currently: Senior Strategic Advisor at Stockholm based start-up Future Place Leadership.
 With DIS since Fall 2014.

-Cand.mag.
+.
 (History of Literature, Modern Culture and Philosophy, University of Aarhus, 2003).
-Former editor of Lettre Internationale.
+Former editor of Lettre .
 With DIS since 2013.

 Ph.D.
 (Sociology of Religion, University of Copenhagen, 1998).
 Mag.art.
 (Sociology of Religion, University of Copenhagen, 1984).
 Associate Professor and Director of Studies, Department of History of Religion, University of Copenhagen.
 With DIS 1990-1997 and since 2000.

-Ph.D.
+Associate Professor (Section for Environmental Health, Dept. of Public Health, University of Copenhagen) Ph.D.
 (Public Health, University of Copenhagen, 2007).
 Research Consultant at UNESCO, Paris and Nairobi, and International Committee of the Red Cross, 1986-2002.
-Assistant Professor, Center for Epidemiology and Screening, University of Copenhagen, 2002–present.
+Researcher, Dept. of Public Health, University of Copenhagen, 2002–present.
 With DIS since 2011.

 LLB (Honours), University of Glasgow, 1999; Diploma in Legal Practice, Glasgow Graduate School of Law, 2000.
 Has co-owned business for the last decade advising small and medium sized companies on structuring, international expansion and M & A. With DIS since Spring 2016.

-M.D.
-(University of Copenhagen, 2014) and researcher at Department of Otolaryngology, Head and Neck Surgery, Rigshospitalet and Gentofte Hospital.
-With DIS since 2016.
+PhD and M.D.
+(University of Copenhagen, 2014) Also researcher at Department of Otolaryngology, Head and Neck Surgery, Rigshospitalet and Gentofte Hospital.
+With DIS since 2017.

-Certified Teacher of Danish as a Foreign and Second Language, (Danish University of Education, 2002).
+Master of Danish as a second language, (Danish University of Education, 2002).
 With DIS since 2002.

 Cand.mag.
 (Rhetoric, University of Copenhagen, 2006).
 M.A.
 (Intelligence and International Security, King's College London, 2005).
 Chief Analyst with the private intelligence company Risk Intelligence, specializing in maritime security.
 With DIS since 2007.